nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 This feature allows users to view the details of an existing student by specifying their name.
 It enables quick access to a student's profile for viewing key information.

 - **Viewing a Student's Profile**: Users can enter a student's name to view the corresponding details.
-The system will search for the student by name and display their profile if found.
+EduManage will search for the student by name and display their profile if found.
-- **Invalid Input**: If an invalid or non-existent student name is entered, the system will show an error message indicating that the student was not found.
+- **Invalid Input**: If an invalid or non-existent student name is entered, EduManage will show an error message indicating that the student was not found.
-- **Case Insensitivity**: The system treats student names case-insensitively, ensuring that variations in capitalization do not affect the search result.
+- **Case Insensitivity**: EduManage treats student names case-insensitively, ensuring that variations in capitalization do not affect the search result.

 #### 4.5.1 Implementation - Sequence Diagram